 Paris Street – Rebuilding The Prague Jewish Quarter

 Before you start this post be sure to read Why the Prague Jewish Ghetto Was Destroyed.
 That post explained the reasons for the demolition.
 This post starts in 1887 with the plan for the rebuilding of the Prague Jewish Quarter into what you see today.
 Of all the streets in the fifth district or what we call Josefov, Paris Street is without doubt the finest example of a street that blends neo-Classicist and Avant-Garde styles.
+If you are exploring the area and will be going into the synagogues then take a look at the Skip the Line Tips and Tricks post for some time saving tips.

 Who Paid For All This?